What makes a good candle

 Andriy Sydor: Not just in terms of looks.
 The demand for soy wax has increased significantly because it is purely plant-based, unlike paraffin, which is made from petroleum.
 We also use paraffin, but only if it meets certain conditions and is certified.

-Oksana Sydor: When it comes to appearance, it of course depends very much on the season as to which candles are in demand.
-Whatever is more “in” are candles as souvenirs.
-By the way, we also work with external designers.
+Oksana Sydor: When it comes to appearance, it naturally depends very much on the season which candles are in demand.
+Candles as souvenirs are also becoming more „in“. incidentally, we also work with external designers.

 Andriy Sydor: Of course, business declines in the warmer months.
 We use this time to develop new stories.
 Our regular customers also light candles all year round.
 In our store in Lviv, sales do not decrease even in the summer.